Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Experiments

 \section{Experiments}

-Firstly, we empirically show the behaviour of the perceptual sensitivity and probability using conditional histograms and use measures from information theory to show which probability surrogates are most related to perceptual sensitivity.
-Then we explore unconstrained polynomial combinations of these surrogates using machine learning regression models.
-Lastly, constrain ourselves to only consider the most important probability surrogates and identify simple functional forms to predict perceptual sensitivity.
+Firstly, we empirically show the relation between the sensitivity and the candidate probabilistic factors using conditional histograms, and use information theory measures to tell which factors are most related to the sensitivity.
+Then, we explore polynomial combinations of several of these factors using regression models.
+Lastly, we restrict ourselves to the two most important factors and identify simple functional forms to predict perceptual sensitivity.